Volunteer Requirements at Swim Meets

-All families must indicate their swimmers' swim meet attendance status on the registration meet attendance tab, to indicate whether or not their swimmers will attend.
+All families must indicate their swimmers' swim meet attendance status online to indicate whether their swimmers will attend.
 Attendance (Yes or No) for a given meet typically must be confirmed by noon Sunday prior to meets.
 Coaches will use this information to plan meet line-ups, therefore it is important that it be accurate and up to date.

 If your child gets sick or cannot attend a meet for any reason, please let the coaches know.
-TeamSnap can be useful for this or you can email the coaches directly at email@example.com.
+You can email the coaches directly at [email protected].

 If your child will arrive late or must leave a meet early, please let the coaches by noon Sunday.
 The absence of one child can require major adjustments in the meet line-up.